davidpallmann/hello-cloudwatch-alarms/README.md

 # Hello, CloudWatch Alarms!

-This is the the code project for the [Hello, App Runner!](https://davidpallmann.hashnode.dev/hello-cloudwatch-alarms) blog post.
+This is the code project for the [Hello, App Runner!](https://davidpallmann.hashnode.dev/hello-cloudwatch-alarms) blog post.

 This episode: Amazon CloudWatch Alarms.
 In this [Hello, Cloud](https://davidpallmann.hashnode.dev/hello-cloud) blog series, we're covering the basics of AWS